simottardi/simottardi/README.md

 ### Hi there 👋

-I am Simone, here are some facts about me:
+I am Simone, pleased to meet you! ✨

+Here are some facts about me:

 - 🔭 I’m currently working on derma-app, an application for patients to track their eczema and medications.
 I reccomend visiting the repos.
 - 🌱 I’m currently learning ... well, one never stops learning, but GraphQL and Google Vision are the two technologies on the top of my list.